chilledornaments/sanepa/README.md

 `-breachpercentthreshold`: Percent of pods that must be breaching a threshold in order to scale.
 Example: If `-breachpercentthreshold=25`, 25% of pods must be breaching for `scaleupok` periods.
 Likewise, less than 25% of pods must be below memory and CPU thresholds for `scaledownok` periods.

+`-listen`: Port for web server to listen on.
+Currently the web server only has a healtcheck endpoint and a metrics endpoint for Prometheus

 ## TODO

 - Handle all memory and CPU suffixes